whirlibulf/keyboard-system/Readme.md

 The component is a map of key names to boolean pressed statuses.

+**WARNING**: Do not write or modify the component object in any way.
+The component object is shared across all keyboard instances.

 When adding the component to a game object, it does not take any options.

     game.addComponentToObject('object id', 'keyboard');